Andrew Blunt

-Andrew Blunt is a Missouri political consultant and founder of state-based consulting firm Statehouse Strategies LLC.
-He is the son of Missouri Senator Roy Blunt and the brother of former Missouri Governor Matt Blunt.
-The Missouri Times named Andy Blunt one of the 100+ people to know in Missouri politics for the previous four years, stating, “If this list was the 5+ [people to know], Andy Blunt would still be on it.”
-Blunt's extensive client list has been credited by some to his diverse range of experiences and relationships at the Missouri state capital, while others assert that his clients are attracted to the influence he has on his father.
-Blunt is a state lobbyist and does not lobby the federal government.
+Andrew Blunt is the chief executive officer and executive chairman for Husch Blackwell Strategies.
+He is the son of former U.S. Senator Roy Blunt and the brother of former Missouri Governor Matt Blunt.

 Early life and education

 Born in Springfield, Missouri, Andy moved to Jefferson City with the rest of the Blunt family when his father, Roy Blunt, was elected as Missouri Secretary of State.
-When Andy was in college, his father Roy Blunt ran for the United States Congress.
-Andy traveled with his father's campaign and built a strong interest in politics.
-Andy finished college a semester early and began to work for Missouri consultant David Barklage.
+When Andy was in college, his father Roy ran for the United States Congress.
+Simultaneous to building his business, Blunt has served as the principal political advisor to his brother and father as well as to Mike Kehoe.
 Andy holds a Juris Doctor degree from the University of Missouri in Columbia, Missouri.
 He received a Bachelor of Science degree from Southwest Baptist University in Bolivar, Missouri.
-Andy and his wife Jill have two children, Benjamin and Allyson.
+Andy and his family live near Middleburg, Virginia.

 Professional life

+Husch Blackwell Strategies

+Blunt is the CEO of Husch Blackwell Strategies, a lobbying and public affairs.
+The firm was established in 2018 with the merger of three government affairs practices of Husch Blackwell LLP, Statehouse Strategies LLC, and Cloakroom Advisors LLC.

+Husch Blackwell Strategies has twelve offices nationwide, in Arizona, Arkansas, Colorado, Kansas, Maryland, Missouri, Nebraska, Oklahoma, Texas, Wisconsin, a federal practice group in Washington, and the HBS Public Affairs group based in St. Louis.
+U.S. Senator Roy Blunt chairs the firmʻs Leadership Strategies Advisory Services group in Washington.

+Husch Blackwell Strategies launched its Public Affairs group in 2024.

+Bloomberg Government included Husch Blackwell Strategies in its annual list of Top-Performing Lobbying Firms in Washington.
+HBS has been included on the list since the firm was established in 2018 when Bloomberg named it Top New Startup that year.
+The firm ranked among the top quarter of firms in Washington reporting $1 million or more in lobbying revenue in 2023.

 Lawyer and lobbyist

 In 2000, Andy Blunt began his career as a political strategist, leading his brother Matt's successful bid for Secretary of State of Missouri.
 In 2002, Blunt became a founding partner of law firm Schreimann, Rackers, Francka & Blunt, LLC.
-In 2014 Blunt was paid $135,000 to represent an unaccredited and bankrupt educational enterprise, the Normandy School District, so as to lobby the Missouri state legislature for a bailout.
-In 2016 Blunt began Statehouse Strategies LCC, a lobbying firm which focuses on the Missouri General Assembly.
+In 2016 Blunt began Statehouse Strategies LCC, a lobbying firm that focused on the Missouri General Assembly.
 In 2018, Statehouse Strategies and Cloakroom Advisors, LCC announced a joint venture, Husch Blackwell Strategies, LLC, a national government relations firm headquartered in Jefferson City, Missouri.

-Blunt is the Chairman of the Board and Chief Operating Officer for Husch Blackwell Strategies.
+The Missouri Times named Blunt one of the 100+ people to know in Missouri politics for the previous four years, stating, "If this list was the 5+ [people to know], Andy Blunt would still be on it."
+Blunt's extensive client list has been credited by some to his diverse range of experiences and relationships at the Missouri state capital, while others assert that his clients are attracted to the influence he has on his father.
+Blunt was named as one of the top lobbyists in Washington, D.C. by The Hill on its 2023 list.